yu-hasebe/yu-hasebe.github.io/content/home/experience.md

   * Completed some projects, using Ruby on Rails.
   * Refactoring code, including the removal of unnecessary endpoints.
-  * Investigation for customer support, using shell and MySQL.
+  * Investigation for customer support, using MySQL.
-  * Leading a junior as a Menter.
+  * Leading a junior as a mentor.
   """

 [[experience]]